freifunk-gluon/gluon/docs/dev/build.rst

     List of site feeds; defined in file *modules* in site config

 \*_REPO, \*_BRANCH, \*_COMMIT
-    Git repository URL, branch and and
+    Git repository URL, branch and
     commit ID of the feeds to use.
 The branch name may be omitted; the default branch will be used in this case.